SAP-samples/teched2025-CA162/exercises/ex4/README.md

 ![Alt text](images/duplicate_calc.png)

 The only change needed is the selection of members in the **Event Message Text**.
 Edit for:
-The only change needed is the selection of members in the **Event Message Text**.
-Edit for:
   - Reason 2
   - Reason 52